Kennedy Space Center: Your Guide to the Top 5 Attractions

 Photo of space.
 Image courtesy of NASA

 The Hubble Space Telescope is the most famous and successful space science mission of the modern era.
-The telescope was deployed in 1990; however, one of the mirrors did not work at the time.
+The telescope was deployed in 1990; however, the primary mirror had a spherical aberration due to a manufacturing flaw.

 It was repaired over subsequent missions.
 Since then, the telescope has captured spectacular images of the universe.
 The images speak for themselves.